Latest BLS grocery price data, translated for dinner

 This hub is the canonical page for the Family Dinner Cost Index.
 Monthly reports, the dupe tracker, and external citations should link back here so source references consolidate on the main data asset.

-For journalists, bloggers, and resource editors, see the Grocery Price Index press kit for citation guidance, downloadable data, methodology notes, and story angles.
+For journalists, bloggers, and resource editors, see the Grocery Price Index press kit for citation guidance, downloadable data, embed code, and story angles.
+Full source definitions, missing-data policy, estimate boundaries, and reuse terms live on the dedicated methodology page.

 Turn this month's prices into a realistic weekly meal plan.